ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

 ## Proposed Change Specification

 A new language extension will be defined called `DefaultExportAll`.
-When enabled, the default module header will become `module Main where` instead of `module Main (main) where` as it is now.
+When this is enabled and GHC compiles a module that does *not* contain an explicit module header, the default module header will become `module Main where` rather than `module Main (main) where` as it is in the Haskell Report.

+If the module has an explicit module header, there is no change in behavior.

 ## Examples